JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 ![](02 determinate_and_ indeterminate.png){width=706}

-If an indeterminate process reaches a point where its duration can be determined, switch to a determinate progress bar.
-For example:
+If an indeterminate process reaches a point where its duration can be determined, switch to a determinate progress bar:

 ![](04 determinate_to_indeterminate.png){width=706}